recombee/js-api-client/README.md

 This library allows you to request recommendations and send interactions between users and items (views, bookmarks, purchases ...) to Recombee.
 It uses the **public token** for authentication.

-It is intentionally not possible to change item catalog (properties of items) with public token, so you should use one of the following ways to send it to Recombee:
+It is intentionally not possible to change the item catalog (properties of items) with the public token, so you should use one of the following ways to send it to Recombee:

  - Use one of the server-side SDKs (Node.js, PHP, Java...).
-The synchronization can done for example by a peridodically ran script.
+The synchronization can done for example by a peridodically run script.
 See [this section](https://docs.recombee.com/gettingstarted.html#managing-item-catalog) for more details.
- - Set a product feed at [Recombee web admin](https://admin.recombee.com/).
+ - Set a catalog feed at [Recombee web admin](https://admin.recombee.com/).

 ### Sending interactions